ziphrax/ticker-technical-test/README.md

 1. Origin cannot be negative on either axis
 2. Turning around to face the way we are going also moves.

+## Mk3

+### Assumptions

+1. Overheating only stops at the current instruction, a 2nd instruction resets the heat
+2. All movement uses fuel